Hey there! My name is Alissa. I’m a writer, a gelato-eater, and a walker in LA.

 Category Archives: watching

-City Walk is a new show on KCET that focuses how a renewed focus on walking is transforming cities across the country.
+City Walk is a new show on KCET all about how a renewed focus on walking is transforming cities across the country.
 It’s kind of like a skate video—beautiful footage, urban locations, trippy music—but instead of people doing kickflips in public … Continue reading

 A long time ago I had another life working at a production house where I made some of the very best friends I’ll ever make (and threw some of the wildest parties I’ll never remember).
 Many of those people have … Continue reading